The Fastest Way to Become a Nurse

 Your ADN diploma qualifies you to take the National Council Licensure Examination (NCLEX) for registered nurses.

 RNs with ADN degrees perform all the duties of an RN with a BSN, but they are limited in opportunities for career growth — employers often prefer to hire nurses with a bachelor’s degree.
-Enrolling in an ADN-to-BSN bridge program can further your education and employment opportunities.
+Enrolling in an ADN-to-BSN bridge program can further your education and make you a more desirable candidate for RN jobs.

 ADN-RNs can work in a variety of settings, including but not limited to: